 Recent projects initiated include:

-- the refurbishment of the new toilet block at Sutton Bingham reservoir
+- The installation of a new children’s play space at Sutton Bingham reservoir

 - Geophysical surveys to provide a wide-scale picture of important archaeological remains on our landholding at Sutton Poytnz Water Treatment Centre

 - Baseline habitat surveys at Otterhead Lakes to enable the impact of beavers living on site to be assessed in future